 We hypothesized that Apollo's vibrations could improve the ability to reach meditative states, making the benefits of meditation easier and more accessible.

 In the study, 50 healthy adults — 25 experienced meditators and 25 people without meditation experience — were exposed to guided mindfulness recordings with and without Apollo Neuro vibrations.
 The study evaluated changes to electrical activity in the brain, as measured by electroencephalogram (EEG), during meditation with and without Apollo, and compared the meditators' brains to the non-meditators' brains.
-Read more about the study.
+Read more about the clinical trial.

 With Apollo vibrations, naive meditators' EEG signatures looked like those of experienced meditators within twelve minutes.
 This correlated with subjective reports from study participants who said they felt like they had experienced a deeper state of consciousness distinctly different from their experience without Apollo.